Remenems/myChat/README.md

 # How to run

 ## Client Side
-Go to the `client` folder
+- Go to the `client` folder
-Type `npm start`
+- Type `npm start`
-Check if you can acces to your page at `localhost:3000`
+- Check if you can acces to your page at `localhost:3000`

 ## Server Side
-Go to the `server` folder
+- Go to the `server` folder
-Type npm start
+- Type npm start
-Check at `localhost:5000`, it should be written "server is up and running lol"
+- Check at `localhost:5000`, it should be written "server is up and running lol"

+#

+the base is made from this video : https://www.youtube.com/embed/ZwFA3YMfkoc